Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the Downtown Heritage Trail series list.
 A significant historical year for this entry is 1879.

 Location.
 38° 53.847′ N, 77° 1.575′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in the Penn Quarter.
-Marker is on F Street Northwest west of 10th Street Northwest, on the right when traveling west.
+It is on F Street Northwest west of 10th Street Northwest, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1000 F St NW, Washington DC 20004, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Woodward and Lothrop "Woodies" Colorization Project (within shouting distance of this marker); John J. Donovan, Jr. (about 300 feet away, measured in a direct line); St. Patrick's Parish (about 300 feet away); a different marker also named The Woodward and Lothrop "Woodies" Colorization Project (about 300 feet away); a different marker also named The Woodward and Lothrop "Woodies" Colorization Project (about 300 feet away); Abraham Lincoln (about 300 feet away); a different marker also named The Woodward and Lothrop "Woodies" Colorization Project (about 300 feet away); John Wilkes Booth's Escape (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: The Woodward and Lothrop "Woodies" Colorization Project (within shouting distance of this marker); John J. Donovan, Jr. (about 300 feet away, measured in a direct line); St. Patrick's Parish (about 300 feet away); a different marker also named The Woodward and Lothrop "Woodies" Colorization Project (about 300 feet away); a different marker also named The Woodward and Lothrop "Woodies" Colorization Project (about 300 feet away); Abraham Lincoln (about 300 feet away); a different marker also named The Woodward and Lothrop "Woodies" Colorization Project (about 300 feet away); John Wilkes Booth's Escape (about 400 feet away).
 Touch for a list and map of all markers in Northwest Washington.

 "Woodies" comes to F Street Marker [Reverse] image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), December 2, 2022
+Photographed by Devry Becker Jones (CC0), December 2, 2022

 2. "Woodies" comes to F Street Marker [Reverse]

-for another marker that is related to this marker.
+Related marker.
+Click here for another marker that is related to this marker.
 This marker has replaced the linked marker.

 "Woodies" comes to F Street Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), December 2, 2022
+Photographed by Devry Becker Jones (CC0), December 2, 2022

 3. "Woodies" comes to F Street Marker

 Credits.
 This page was last revised on January 30, 2023.
 It was originally submitted on December 2, 2022, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 76 times since then and 14 times this year.
+This page has been viewed 304 times since then and 24 times this year.
 Photos: 1, 2, 3. submitted on December 2, 2022, by Devry Becker Jones of Washington, District of Columbia.

 m=211830